Raff vs Railway: VM Control or Developer PaaS? (2026)

 Scaling

 Railway includes platform-level scaling features.
-Its docs describe vertical autoscaling up to the vCPU and memory limits of the plan, horizontal scaling through replicas, multi-region replicas, and built-in load balancing behavior between replicas.
-Railway also notes that it does not currently support sticky sessions or report usage per replica inside the metrics view. (docs.railway.com)
+Its docs describe vertical scaling, horizontal scaling with replicas, multi-region replicas, and built-in load-balancing behavior between replicas.

 Raff scaling is VM-oriented.
 You resize the VM, add more VMs, configure a load balancer or reverse proxy, move databases to separate servers, or design your own architecture.
 That requires more operational knowledge, but it also gives you direct control over how the system is built.